-In the 1960’s William (Rover) Turner and Billie Jean (BJ) Turner began bringing their two boys Billy and Robin Turner up to Graham County to escape the sweltering summer heat in Central Florida.
+In the 1960’s William (Rover) Turner and Betty Jean (BJ) Turner began bringing their two boys Billy and Robin Turner up to Graham County to escape the sweltering summer heat in Central Florida.
 To the two young boys, the mountains were the things dreams were made of.
 They would camp in Horse Shoe Cove, in Joyce Kilmer, right along the river.
-Between making forts in the forest, fishing for trout in the Cheoah River, and roasting smores around the campfire, it instilled a life-long love for the area.
+Between making forts in the forest, fishing for trout in the Cheoah River, and roasting s'mores around the campfire, it instilled a life-long love for the area.

 Fast-forward a few decades, several scraped knees, and a few first loves ahead and now, little brother Robin Turner was courting his soon-to-be wife.
 As if he pulled it from the pages of a storybook, he brought his fiancé up to Graham County to share his favorite escape in the world.
-The two fell even more deeply in love – with the land too.

 The new Mrs. Turner (DeAnn) and Robin began visiting the area more frequently along with daughter, Paige and even graduated from camping to renting a rustic cabin tucked along a beautiful creek - Huffman Creek.
 The owner, Miss Ellen had requested they send along a photo of their home via snail mail to insure that the folks come from reputable upbringing and of course kept a nice home.
 Oh, to return to the days before cellphones and email.

 Upon passing inspection, they began visiting as often as possible.
 The years passed, Robin and DeAnn made their first purchase of Huffman land in 1981, and along came sons Hunter and Zack.
 They grew up hunting for salamanders in the stream, playing with their pup Lucy along the trails, and made forts in the forest for “the boys.”

-We welcome you to make Huffman Creek Retreat your own, indulge in the splendor of this natural escape, and dream of the next big Huffman adventure.
+We welcome you to make Huffman Creek Retreat your own, indulge in the splendor of this natural escape, embrace the mountain magic, and dream of the next big Huffman adventure.